Is It Legal To Use Damaged Banknotes? (2021 Update)

 - Small holes

-- Heat damage that affects less than 20 per cent of the banknote
+- Heat damage that affects less than 20% of the banknote

 Generally, unfit banknotes can still be used.
 The RBA recommends Australian banks (or authorised deposit-taking institutions (ADI’s)) to prevent any unfit banknotes from circulation.
+This is to ensure Australia’s banknotes maintain a high quality and to assist with detecting counterfeits.
 Therefore, if you do not feel comfortable using an unfit banknote, you can take it to your bank or another authorised bank in Australia to have it replaced.

 For a picture of an unfit banknote, check out the RBA’s website to see if your banknote matches their description.